SYKM

 Karen Sharpe: detective constable, later detective sergeant, in 1990s Yorkshire, England, by John Connor

-Sharples, Claire: a microbiologist in the San Joaquin Valley, California by Rebecca Rothenberg
+Claire Sharples: microbiologist in the San Joaquin Valley, California, by Rebecca Rothenberg

 Shaw: an operative for a secret global intelligence agency, and Katie James, a disgraced investigative journalist, by David Baldacci

-Shaw, Abby: leaving behind a career in corporate law and a cheating husband, returns to her hometown of Paradise, Colorado to take over her aunt's candy shop, Divinity by Sammi Carter
+Abby Shaw: who leaves a career in corporate law and a cheating husband to return to her hometown of Paradise, Colorado, to take over her aunt’s candy shop, Divinity, in the Candy Shop mysteries by Sammi Carter

 Cassidy Shaw, a reporter, Allison Pierce, a federal prosecutor, and Nicole Hedge, an FBI special agent, in the Triple Threat series, by Lis Wiehl and April Henry